meengit/vagrant-ansible-windows/Readme.md

 # Vagrant and the Ansible Provider on Microsoft Windows

-In this guide, I describe a way make the Ansible Provider of Vagrant work on Microsoft Windows.
+In this guide, I describe a way to make Vagrant's Ansible Provider work on Microsoft Windows.
 I try to rely on long proven and tested software to be also compatible with you and your instance of Microsoft Windows.
 Please use the [repository's issues](https://github.com/meengit/vagrant-ansible-windows/issues) to report a bug, suggest improvements or ask a question.
 My work initially based at Michael Maurizi's blog post <a href="#Maurizi001"><em>"Running Vagrant with Ansible Provisioning on Windows."</em></a> (2014)

 ## Context